 7. Verify with CIP Technical Support and/or CIP Audit Financial Analyst(s) that the program is compliant with reporting requirements described in 1 TAC §175.4.

-The jurisdiction is current with reporting requirements based on the reporting activity documented in the OCA's CIP Court Collection Report software.
-All monthly reports were submitted for Calendar Years 2012 and 2013 at the time of review.
+The County was current with reporting requirements based on the documented results found in the OCA, CIP Court Collection Report software for calendar year 2013.